sstarcher/paprika-exporter/README.md

 # Issues

-Make sure to delete recipes from the trash in the app because it can cause errors.
+Make sure to completely delete any recipes from the trash in the Paprika app because it can cause errors when exporting your recipes.

 # Example python code